 The takeaway here is to be vocal about your contributions.
 Unexaggerated, of course but also unapologetic.
 Put in a little effort in how you want to be perceived.
 Because putting in the hours matters but staying under the radar makes you like any other employee.
 As much as companies claim about cultures and harmony and a common-family-like bond where everyone’s equal; they shut down your growth because they don’t see IT in you.
 You know.
 IT.
 The mythical quality that makes you a unique snowflake in the eyes of people who’ve previously struggled like you in the pursuit of the IT within when they were employees.
 IT‘s a vicious circle.

 When push comes to shove… the fakers, more or less, will get exposed.
 But the talkers will lead the way, ’cause hey!
 It ain’t bragging if you can back it up.

 So you can choose if you want to fake IT till you make IT, Fake IT till you become IT, just be happy to be there, or become employee D(GAF).

-Next time you wonder how a certain colleague has gotten to where they have.
+Next time you wonder how a certain colleague has got to where they have.
 Just decide which alphabet matches their personality.
 Also remember, you might already be alphabetised in someone else’s eyes.

 Any of your colleagues fit in any of these?
-Drop your answer in the comments and let me know.
+Do let me know in the comments section.
 Cheers! ~ SDR